 A simple ditsy design featuring meadow grasses and folksy Scandi feel, this Erin wallpaper from John Lewis' Croft Collection offers delicate, easy-to-live with pattern.
 Pictured in versatile Slate colourway it makes a versatile backdrop - team with tonal neutrals and natural wood for a calm look or try pops of vivid yellow or green for added zing. £25 per roll.

-Dare to go dark and moody with Barneby Gates' Ivy wallpaper in Deep Green.
+We love everything about dark and moody interiors, and this Barneby Gates' Ivy wallpaper is no exception.
 Imbued with fairytale mysticism, the design will leave dinner guests spellbound when used wall-to-wall in a showstopping dining room, £81 per roll

 Swedish for ivy, this 'Murgrona' wallpaper design combines the trend for both botanics and geometrics.
 A simple lattice design with a graphic Scandi feel it makes a versatile backdrop for everyday spaces. £76 per roll at Sandberg.